rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 - Push would-be readers away
 - Make it difficult for your message to translate between various screen sizes
-- Prevent users from revisiting your website
+- Prevent users from returning to your company or website
 - Tarnish your brand

 Just like a logo or a color palette, typography is an integral part of your brand.

 ### Basic Terminology

-A typeface is a group of fonts that all have a consistent aesthetic.
-A font is a specific instance, for example, font weight (bold, semibold, thin) style (italicized), size (12pt, 16pt), and more (condensed, extended, small caps).
-A letterform is a single specific character in a font, for example, a lowercase "a."
+A **typeface** is a group of fonts that all have a consistent aesthetic.
+A **font** is a specific instance, for example, font weight (bold, semibold, thin) style (italicized), size (12pt, 16pt), and more (condensed, extended, small caps).
+A **letterform** is a single specific character in a font, for example, a lowercase "a."

-##### Font Classification
+#### Font Classification

 **Serifs**